An in-depth report on the causes, diagnosis, and treatment of schizophrenia

 Schizophrenia is a chronic condition, which is usually treated with antipsychotic medication.
 There are two main classes of these drugs:

 - Typical antipsychotics ("first-generation" antipsychotics) include haloperidol (Haldol), chlorpromazine (Thorazine), perphenazine (Trilafon), thioridazine (Mellaril), trifluoperazine (Stelazine), and fluphenazine (Prolixin).
 All of these drugs are available as generics.

-- Atypical antipsychotics ("second-generation" antipsychotics) include clozapine (Clozaril, generic), risperidone (Risperdal, generic), olanzapine (Zyprexa, generic), quetiapine (Seroquel, generic), ziprasidone (Geodon, generic), aripiprazole (Abilify), paliperidone (Invega), iloperidone (Fanapt), asenapine (Saphris), lurasidone (Latuda), and cariprazine (Vraylar).
+- Atypical antipsychotics ("second-generation" antipsychotics) include clozapine (Clozaril, generic), risperidone (Risperdal, generic), olanzapine (Zyprexa, generic), quetiapine (Seroquel, generic), ziprasidone (Geodon, generic), aripiprazole (Abilify), paliperidone (Invega), iloperidone (Fanapt), asenapine (Saphris), lurasidone (Latuda), and cariprazine (Vraylar), and lumateperone (Caplyta).

-Schizophrenia is a chronic, severe brain disorder that interferes with thinking and mental or emotional responsiveness.
-The term schizophrenia, which means "split mind," was first used in 1911 by Swiss psychiatrist Eugen Bleuler to categorize patients whose thought processes and emotional responses seemed disconnected.
+Schizophrenia is a long-term (chronic) severe brain disorder that interferes with thinking and mental or emotional responsiveness.
+The term schizophrenia, which means "split mind," was first used in 1911 by Swiss psychiatrist Eugen Bleuler to categorize people whose thought processes and emotional responses seemed disconnected.
 Despite its name, the condition does not cause a split personality.

 Schizophrenia affects people's ability to: